-A grade 6 in GCSE Biology (or a grade 6-6 in GCSE Double Award Science) is a minimum entry requirement for A Level, however a grade 7 at GCSE is recommended should you wish to take this subject without one of these supporting subjects.
-A grade 6 at GCSE in Chemistry and Maths is also essential.
+A grade 7 in GCSE Biology (or a grade 7-7 in GCSE Double Award Science) is a minimum entry requirement for A Level, however a grade 8 at GCSE is recommended should you wish to take this subject without one of these supporting Science / Maths subjects.
+A grade 7 at GCSE in Chemistry and Maths is also highly desirable.